FIRST PAGE

 Lion Posture

-THE SIXTEENTH of the thirty-four discourses (suttas) in the Collection of Long Discourses (Digha Nikaya), contains Buddha's last exhortations.
+The sixteenth of the thirty-four discourses (suttas) in the Collection of Long Discourses (Digha Nikaya), contains Buddha's last exhortations.
+The work is called Mahaparinibbana-suttanta in Pali, and Mahaparinirvana Sutra in Sanskrit.
 It gives a good general idea of Buddha's teaching.
-Buddha's personal servant, Ananda, plays a vital part in the discourse.
+Buddha's relative and personal servant, Ananda, plays a vital part in the discourse.
 In the following extracts very little is added and much is left out to make the most central ideas stand out.

 In Magadha